 Both organizations jumped at the opportunity to provide more for those in need.
 Milk was one of Metro Caring’s most requested and nutrient-packed items, but one that was rarely donated.
 With the help of Kroger Mountain View Foods, Metro Caring has received over 4,500 pounds of milk for individuals and families who typically would not have access to it.

 “Without the fresh milk offered in our market, many participants would have to rely on powdered milk, or no milk at all,” Judith Ackerman, Metro Caring’s Corporate Engagement & Marketing Officer, said.
 “With 2,000 gallons of milk a month, we could insure that every household that shops at Metro Caring leaves with a gallon of milk.”

 In addition to helping the local community, Milk 2 My Plate has a positive impact on the dairy industry.
 Food banks are potential customers with consistent demand for dairy farms and processors.
 The partnership also gives food banks and pantries the chance to learn about where their milk comes from by interacting with local farmers.

-Local dairies and co-ops interested in participating can get involved by meeting with food banks in their area.
 Discussing a Milk 2 My Plate partnership could be the first step towards new opportunities that change lives.
 Metro Caring and Kroger have found a way to do just that—supporting the local economy and dairy industry while giving back to their community.